 In the last fifteen years, Worker has taken numerous long-distance bicycle trips.
-These journeys have included Cuba, England and Ireland, the Czech Repub., Poland, Slovakia, Hungary, Austria, the Dominican Republic, Southern Arizona and Northern Mexico, Costa Rica, the Yucatan and Chiapas in Mexico, Belize, Guatemala, Thailand, Laos, Vietnam, Cambodia, and much of the U.S.A.
+These journeys have included Cuba, England and Ireland, the Czech Republic, Poland, Slovakia, Hungary, Austria, the Dominican Republic, Mexico, Costa Rica, Mexico, Belize, Guatemala, Thailand, Laos, Vietnam, Cambodia, China, and much of the U.S.A.

 He grows his own food, makes his bio-diesel for his equipment, and heats his home with firewood that he cuts himself from fallen trees.